 Think of the right size that would have been used to hold farm produce.
 A soapstone sink will do well for most people.

-# Also, add in some wooden utensils.
-These could include spoons, plates, and racks.
-The idea here is to bring some history into the kitchen, and almost create the impression of having inherited some utensils from your great-grandma.
+# Also, add in some wooden or distressed metal utensils.
+These could include spoons, plates, racks, etc. The idea here is to bring some history into the kitchen, and almost create the impression of having inherited some utensils from your great-grandma.

 # Another classic to have in a farmhouse kitchen is a wire basket and/or shelving.
 You can use them to store kitchen towels, aprons, and some groceries.

 # Add a touch of vintage rustic with kitchen canisters to keep food or just for decoration.
-Have a look at this selection of country kitchen canister set
+Have a look at this selection of country kitchen canister sets.

 Rustic wooden flooring is good for the whole house but just perfect for the bedroom.
 You can decide to leave it plain and natural or bring in an old but clean carpet.
 Some stores stock antique mats and carpets to complement wooden floors so it should not be hard for you to shop for nice traditional designs.

-Consider getting new bed frames, especially classic designs or wrought iron, and shop for vintage-themed quilts for your bedding.
-I have also seen people who have used grain sacks to create nice pillow covers.
+# Consider getting new bed frames, especially classic designs or wrought iron, and shop for vintage-themed quilts or bedspread for your bedding.
+You could also use grain sacks to create nice pillow covers.

-Create a warm and cozy atmosphere with this lamp.
+# Create a warm and cozy atmosphere with this rustic lamp.
 A perfect addition to a farmhouse style bedroom.

 The Living Room

-Since almost all farmhouses had an extended living space on the porch or patio, your new vintage home should have one too.
+Since almost all farmhouses had an extended living space on the porch or patio, you can create one in your new vintage home.
 To create the full farmhouse style you can get potted flowers and plants, rustic signs, two or three rocking chairs, and a swing.